incubyte/incubyte.github.io/content/blog/four-lenses-of-productivity.md

 As we observed earlier with team productivity, organizational productivity is not the sum of each team’s productivity.

 ### Fuel:
 Most companies start small, and their code grows fast to accommodate new market requirements.
-This code needs constant adjustments to accommodate fast change in terms of architecture and system design.
-These are the times when you make decisions like microservices or monolith!
+This code needs continuous adjustments to accommodate fast change in terms of architecture and system design.
+These are the times when you make decisions like choosing between microservices or monolith!

 Other policies may surround team designs, along with architecture.
 Creating cross-functional teams aligned with modules and microservices, removing roles, and aligned teams.

-Another important tool is to have clearly defined goal, values, and mission and have them propagated to the entire company.
+Another important tool is to have clearly defined goals, values, and a mission and have them propagated to the entire company.

 ### Break
 Resistance to change

 ### Pitfalls
 As companies grow, their values change, and sometimes so do the goals.
 And occasionally, these goals take the entire company away from the core craft.

 A story can best explain this phenomenon.
 There was a time when Boeing focused on making invincible flying machines.
 That was also when they made the best profits.
 But with the new leadership, their goal changed to return on investment for shareholders.
 Guess when they made more profits?

 ## Market Productivity:
 Finally, individual, team, and organizational productivities align to make every end user productive.

 ### Breaks:
-Market productivity decreases when companies have such long planning and release cycles that they can’t quickly accommodate the needs of a changing market.
+Market productivity decreases when companies have long planning and release cycles that they can’t quickly accommodate the needs of a changing market.
-I do not have ideas to add the reasons but I think analysis paralysis, little freedom to developers, too much freedom to developers may cause slower market change!
+I do not have ideas to add the reasons, but I think analysis paralysis, little freedom to developers or too much freedom to developers may cause slower market change!

 ## Final Thoughts

-What surprises me is how most of us look at productivity from just one lens, *Individual Productivity* most probably because of how typical companies are organized, and how employees are incentivized.
+What surprises me is how most of us look at productivity from just one lens, *Individual Productivity*.
+Most probably because of how typical companies are organized and how their employees are incentivized.

 If you look at a run-of-the-mill org chart, it would look like a pyramid.
 At the base, there’d be many employees and three, four, or more levels before you reach the top.
 Each person at the base is rewarded for being productive individually.
 I think that’s why organizations may see a lot of employee activity but not much productivity at the org level.